The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 Who self-funded and partial funded group health insurance plans are good for: Self-funded and partial funded group health insurance plans may work for large employers with 1,000+ employees.

-You should also know: You can tailor the self-funded or partial funded group health insurance plan however you like, setting things such as office visit and prescription copays.
+You should also know: You can tailor the self-funded or partial funded group health insurance plan however you like, setting things such as office visit and prescription copays, which could help offset GLP-1 costs.
 You may choose to work with a third-party administrator (TPA), who can provide a flexible plan design for your business.

 A professional employer organization (PEO) exists to spread risk for smaller groups (15 employees or fewer).
 Instead of the benefits being under the employer’s tax ID number, you actually deploy benefits under the PEO’s tax ID number.
 Your group of employees joins a much larger group of people, thereby spreading the risk among the bigger group and, thus, reducing your rates.